First presidential debate: Face-to-face anger as Trump, Biden lash, interrupt each other

-"The fact is that everything he's said so far is simply a lie," Biden said.
+"The fact is that everything he's saying so far is simply a lie," Biden said.
 "I'm not here to call out his lies.
 Everybody knows he's a liar."

-Trump and Biden arrived in Cleveland hoping the debate would energize their bases of support, even as they competed for the slim slice of undecided voters who could decide the election.
-It has been generations since two men asked to lead a nation facing such tumult, with Americans both fearful and impatient about the coronavirus pandemic that has killed more than 200,000 of their fellow citizens and cost millions of jobs.
+The presidential race has been remarkably stable for weeks, despite the historic crises that have battered the country this year, including a pandemic that has killed more than 200,000 Americans and a reckoning over race and police brutality.
+With just five weeks until Election Day and voting already underway in some key states, Biden has maintained a lead in national polls and in many battlegrounds.

+It's unclear whether the debate will do much to change those dynamics.

 Over and over, Trump tried to control the conversation, interrupting Biden and repeatedly talking over the moderator, Chris Wallace of Fox News.
 The president tried to deflect tough lines of questioning - whether on his taxes or the pandemic - to deliver broadsides against Biden.

-The president drew a lecture from Wallace, who pleaded with both men to stop interrupting.
+The president drew a lecture from Wallace, who pleaded with both men to stop talking over each other.
 Biden tried to push back against Trump, sometimes looking right at the camera to directly address viewers rather than the president and snapping, "It's hard to get a word in with this clown."

+Again refusing to commit to honoring the results of the election, Trump spread falsehoods about mail voting.
+Without evidence, he suggested that the process - surging in popularity during the pandemic - was ripe for fraud and incorrectly claimed impropriety at a Pennsylvania voting site.

 But despite his efforts to dominate the discussion, Trump was frequently put on the defensive and tried to sidestep when he was asked if he was willing to condemn white supremacists and paramilitary groups.